-- Go to the Reports page from Monitor Backlinks, and use the filters to generate customizable graphic charts with details about your links.
+7. Go to the Link Analysis page on Monitor Backlinks, and use the filters to generate customizable graphic charts with details about your links.

 The SEO reports will give you a different perspective on your backlinks.

-- After you are done tagging the backlinks you want to remove, you can find and get a list of them, by using the top filters button and clicking on “Tags”.
+8. After you’re done tagging the backlinks you want to remove, you can find and get a list of them by using the top filters button and clicking on “Tags.”

 How to remove backlinks

-Whether if you have been penalized or not, removing bad backlinks is important.
-You shouldn’t have backlinks that you are not proud of, and links with bad neighborhood.
+Whether you’ve been penalized or not, removing bad backlinks is important.
+You shouldn’t have backlinks that you’re not proud of.

-To remove backlinks, you have to contact the webmasters of the website and ask them nicely to delete the link pointed to your site.
-NEVER threaten a webmaster and be very polite if you want to be treated the same.
+To remove backlinks, you have to contact the webmasters of the linking sites and ask them nicely to delete the link pointed to your site.
+Never threaten a webmaster, and be very polite if you want to be treated the same.

 Be prepared to send hundreds of requests.

-- Identify the link you want to remove
+1. Identify the link you want to remove.

-- Send an email to the webmaster, and make the location of the link you want to remove very clear.
-Try to ease the webmaster job and make sure he can find and remove your link in less than one minute.
+3. Send an email to the webmaster, and make the location of the link you want to remove very clear.
+Try to ease the webmaster’s job and make sure they can find and remove your link in less than one minute.

-- If you are not getting a reply in 5-10 business days, send a follow-up.
+4. If you’re not getting a reply in 5-10 business days, send a follow-up.

-Because you are going to send hundreds of requests, you can use an email template to save time.
-However, do consider to personalize each email and don’t make it look sloppy.
+Because you’re going to send hundreds of requests, you can use an email template to save time.
+However, do make sure to personalize each email and don’t make it look sloppy.

 Below you will find two backlink removal email templates.
 Replace and edit them according to your needs.

-My name is [YOUR_NAME], and I work with [YOUR_WEBSITE].
-We are currently trying to remove some links pointing to our website, and I would appreciate if you would be kind to help us.
+My name is [Your name], and I work with [Your website].
+We are currently trying to remove some links pointing to our website, and I would appreciate if you would be so kind as to help us.

 I’m kindly asking you to remove the backlink to our website.
 Thanks in advance.

-Wish you all the best with your website
+Wishing you all the best with your website!

 Unfortunately, it has come to our attention that it’s best to remove this backlink.
 Therefore, I will have to ask you kindly to remove this backlink from your site.